feltcute/ModdingDocsMGD/Doc/Reference/Asset/VFX.rst

 * ``"RepeatingPulse"`` repeats low opacity pulse.

+* ``"Kiss"`` Similar to a single screen pulse, but holds the image for a few moments.

 * ``"ScreenFlash"`` quick image flash.
 Note that using bright images might be unpleasant to the eye.

 * ``"BlindingFlash"`` flash that lasts longer and fades slower.
 Still probably unpleasant to the eye.